leozz37/hare/README.md

 You can check the [example](./examples) for code usages, like [send](./examples/send.go) and [listen](./examples/listen.go) samples.

-Since Hare only listen and send messages, here's a complete example:
+Since Hare only listens and send messages, here's a complete example:

 ```go
 package main